A continuous variable quantum battery with wireless and remote charging: III. Main results

-Fig.~\ref{figure2}(b) demonstrates the evolution of $R(t)$, $S(t)$ and $C(t)$ with time only considering the rotating wave coupling.
-All of the energy stored in the battery can be fully transferred to the useful work due to $R(t)=1$.
+Fig.~\ref{figure2}(b) shows the evolution of $R(t)$, $S(t)$ and $C(t)$ with time for only considering the rotating wave coupling.
+All of the energy stored in the battery can be fully used due to $R(t)=1$.
 It means that the determinant of the covariance matrix of the Gaussian state $D=1$ and the quantum state of the battery is pure in the whole process of the evolution~\cite{J.W.Xu2016}.
-The quantum pure state cannot be transferred into the mixed state by the rotating wave coupling.
+The quantum pure state cannot be transformed into the mixed state by the rotating wave coupling.
 The quantum coherence $C(t)$ oscillates with the frequency of $2\pi\omega_{1}/3.86$, which is synchronized with the oscillation of the ergotropy $E_{e}(t)$ in Fig.~\ref{figure2}(a).
-The entropy $S(t)=0$ shows that the entanglement between the charger and the battery is not a prerequisite for achieving a nonzero ergotropy.
-The dynamics of the ergotropy is determined by the quantum coherence, while the quantum entanglement plays no role under only considering the rotating wave coupling.
+The entropy $S(t)=0$ shows that the entanglement between the charger and the battery is not a prerequisite for achieving a nonzero ergotropy for our system.
+The dynamics of the ergotropy is determined by the quantum coherence, the quantum entanglement play no role under only considering the rotating wave coupling.